-For either kind of paper, an abstract must be submitted to the Easy Chair Blocks and Beyond workshop submission site by the end of 19 Jul 2017.
+For all three kinds of submissions, an abstract must be submitted to the Easy Chair Blocks and Beyond workshop submission site by the end of 12 Jul 2019.

-Completed papers must be submitted as PDF files to the Easy Chair Blocks and Beyond workshop submission site by the end of 26 Jul 2017.
+Completed papers must be submitted as PDF files to the Easy Chair Blocks and Beyond 2019 workshop submission site by the end of 19 Jul 2019.
+We do not use a double blind review process, so submissions should include author information.
 Use an IEEE Conference template to format your submission.

 Submitted paper abstracts and PDFs can be updated at any time through

-the end of day on 26 Jul 2017 (anytime on Earth).
+the end of day on 19 Jul 2019 (anywhere on Earth).
 Authors are encouraged

 Drafts should be indicated by putting